skulltech/sumit-ghosh.com/_posts/2019-01-15-demystifying-decorators-python.md

 - Decorators also need not take only functions as input.
 Thanks to /u/hchasestevens at Reddit for pointing this out, check [this article](https://github.com/hchasestevens/hchasestevens.github.io/blob/master/notebooks/the-decorators-they-wont-tell-you-about.ipynb) out to learn more about it.
 - I've found that the need for decorators only becomes clear when you write a library.
 So if decorators still seem kind of useless to you, think of it from the POV of a library developer.
 A good example would be the view decorator in Flask.
 - When I said that decorators don't modify functions permanently, what I meant is that it can be easily removed and added with just one line.
+- You should look into [`functools.wraps`](https://docs.python.org/3.7/library/functools.html#functools.wraps) — it’s a helper function that helps you make a decorated function _look_ like the original function, doing things such as keeping the docstring of the original function.
+Thanks to /u/primordial_pouch and /u/Overload175 over at Reddit for pointing this out.

 <script src='https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.5/MathJax.js?config=TeX-MML-AM_CHTML' async></script>